RicardoJBarrios/kuoki/packages/environment/src/lib/store/README.md

 ### update

-It is important to ensure that **the store update is an overwrite and not a partial update**, as the service will manage the entire environment in the implementation, and a partial update can cause inconsistencies.
+It is important to ensure that **the store update is an overwrite and not a partial update**, because the service will manage the entire environment in the implementation, and a partial update can cause inconsistencies.

 ```js